Xooa/xooa-java-sdk/Readme.md

 # Xooa Java SDK

-This repository contains Xooa Java SDK to connect with the Xooa Paas.
+The official Xooa SDK for Java to connect with the Xooa Paas.

+Xooa (pronounced ZUU-ah) is dedicated to making blockchain easy.
+Focus on business problems, not blockchain problems.

 This SDK refers to APIs available for Xooa platform.
 For more details, refer: <https://api.xooa.com/explorer>